 But in the fast pace of life today, I have found there are a lot of things I had as a kid that I want for my kids now.
 Like time.
 Lots of time to think, roam, daydream, and just grow up.

-After a divorce and the dissolution of my parents’ business, my single mom and I and my sister moved to Seattle when I was about 12, and I went to high school there, spending my adolescent growing-up years in ’90s grunge garb, reading and running a ton, nannying, and rowing on a local crew team.
-I went to the University of Washington and majored in English and creative writing and worked as a nanny, waitress, and sales lady.
-I met my husband in my first class our Freshman year, and we’ve been in love and together for 22 years now–not counting the two-year-break between ages 20 and 22 when we lived apart and dated other people.
+As a kid, after my parents divorced and my parents’ business dissolved, my single mom and I and my sister moved to Seattle, and I went to high school there, spending my adolescent growing-up years in ’90s grunge garb, reading and running a ton, nannying, and rowing on a local crew team.
+After I graduated I went to the University of Washington and majored in English and creative writing.
+I met my husband in my first class our Freshman year, and we’ve been in love and together for 24 years now.
 He’s an amazing illustrator and artist and keeps me inspired to live my best life.